xinyu-evolutruster/SkiRT/README.md

 ##### 04/07

-复现一个很简单的coarse stage网络。
+Wrote a simple coarse-stage network (according to the SkiRT paper section 4.1)

-- 暂时还是使用body vertices作为输入，虽然分布不均匀但是这样训练会比较快
+- Using the vertices of the SMPL-X model as input.
+Note that the point distribution in this case is not consistent across the body.
-- 8层MLP，输入：point position (dim=3) + global geometric feature (dim=256), 不知道给每个点使用local feature会不会效果比较好
+- 8 layers of MLP.
+Input: point position (dim=3) + global geometric feature (dim=256).
+Using local geometric feature for every point may potentially improve the result.
-- 每个类型的服装分别train一个network，合在一起应该也能work
+- Train a separate network for every garment.
+It should also work when all the garments are trained together using only one network.

 **Parameters**